rezakj/iCellR/README.md

 my.obj <- run.umap(my.obj, dims = 1:10)

 # KNetL (for lager than 5000 cell use a k of about 400)
+# Because knetl has a very high resolution it's best to use a dim of 20 (this usually works best for most data)
 my.obj <- run.knetl(my.obj, dims = 1:20, k = 100)

 ########################### IMPORTANT NOTE ########################################